 EVALUATION As outlined above, if the learning mode parameter learningMode is set to 'EVALUATION', the PR will perform evaluation of the ML model; it will split the documents in the corpus into two parts, the training dataset and the test dataset, learn a model from the training dataset, apply the model to the testing dataset, and finally compare the annotations assigned by the model on the test set with the true annotations and output measures of success (e.g. F-measure).
 The evaluation element specifies the method of splitting the corpus.
 The item method determines which method to use for evaluation.
 Currently two commonly used methods are implemented, namely k-fold cross-validation and hold-out test.
 In k-fold cross-validation the PR segments the corpus into k partitions of equal size, and uses each of the partitions in turn as a test set, with all the remaining documents as a training set.
 For hold-out test, the system randomly selects some documents as testing data and uses all other documents as training data.
 The value of the item runs specifies the number 'k' for k-fold crossvalidation.
 The value of the item ratio specifies the ratio of the data used for training in the hold-out test method.
+The element in the configuration file appears as so:

+< EVALUATION method = "X" runs = "Y" ratio = "Z"/>

-The element in the configuration file appears as so: <EVALUATION method="X" runs="Y" ratio="Z"/> where the variable X has two possible values 'kfold' and 'holdout', Y is a positive integer, and Z is a float number between 0 and 1.
+where the variable X has two possible values 'kfold' and 'holdout', Y is a positive integer, and Z is a float number between 0 and 1.
 The default value of method is 'holdout'.
 The default value of runs is '1'.
 The default value of ratio is '0.66'.

 • multiClassification2Binary.
 Certain machine learning algorithms, including SVM, are designed to operate on two class problems; they find a separator between two groups of instances.
 In order to use such algorithms to classify items into a larger number of classes, the problem has to be converted into a series of 'binary' (two class) problems.
 The ML plugin implements two common methods for converting a multi-class problem into several binary problems, namely one against others and one against another.
 The two methods may have slightly different names in other publications, but the principle is the same.
 Suppose we have a multi-class classification problem with n classes.
 For the one against others method, one binary classification problem is derived for each of the n classes.
-Examples belonging to the class in question are considered to be positive examples and all other emethod, one binary classification problem is derived for each of pair (c1, c2) of the n classes.
-Training examples belonging to the class, c2, are the negative examples.
+Examples belonging to the class in question are considered to be positive examples and all other examples in the training set are negative examples.
+In contrast, for the one against another method, one binary classification problem is derived for each pair $(c_1, c_2)$ of the n classes.
+Training examples belonging to the class $c_1$ are the positive examples and those belonging to the other class, c2, are the negative examples.
 The user can select one of the two methods by specifying the value of the item method of the element.
 The element appears as so: